 ILEC SN10 pilots who haven't yet installed an SN10 USB adapter use a laptop to upload turnpoint and map data to the SN10, and to download flight logs from the SN10.
 Most pilots have no problems, however...

 You must use the ILEC PC-cable to connect a PC to the SN10.
 The wrong cable will typically short out various SN10 signals and power supplies, cause the knobs and buttons to stop working, and possibly damage the SN10 and/or the PC.
 The ILEC PC-cable looks like the picture at left.

 plug a USB-serial adapter directly into the SN10 or panel cable.

 Do not use a "standard" serial cable, or the cable you found underneath the desk in your clubhouse, or you will have problems.

 The elimination of "real" serial ports on new PC's

 We really suggest you get an ILEC USB-adapter to avoid needing a PC at the glider.

-However, if you must use a PC, find which USB-to-RS232 solutions work, how to use a Mac instead of a PC, and what to avoid here:
+However, if you must use a PC, find an FTDI USB-to-serial adapter (beware of clones; buy from a reputable source).
+Older details on which USB-to-RS232 solutions work, how to use a Mac instead of a PC, and what to avoid here: